kubevirt/community/design-proposals/enhancements.md

 Key elements:

-- Ownership: SIGs own a freature from it's inception (design) all the way to it's end
+- Ownership: SIGs own a _feature_ (which includes the process, but also the resulting code) from it's inception (design) all the way (fixes, maintenance) to it's end (removal)[^1]
 - Approvals: SIG approvers will be allowed to approve designs
-- Responsibilities: SIG Approvers are responsible for driving a design, and connecitng it to other SIGs as needed
+- Responsibilities: SIG Approvers are responsible for driving a design, and connecting it to other SIGs as needed

 Process elements:

 - VEP Author creates a GitHub Issue for getting a unique identifier and starting the process
 - VEP Author creates a PR to propose the design targeting a specific SIG
-- SIG decides on an approver to sheppered the VEP
+- SIG decides on an approver to shepherd the VEP
-- SIG collaborates with other SIGs to ensure it's throughly reviewed
+- SIG collaborates with other SIGs to ensure its thoroughly reviewed
 - SIG approves or rejects VEP
 - Other SIG approvers can veto a proposal
 - SIG owns future maintenance of the implementation
+- KubeVirt Maintainers are responsible to support the owning SIG and VEP author in the case of conflicts and questions

 Technical elements:

 - VEPs will live in a new dedicated repository `kubevirt/enhancements`
-- `OWNER_ALIASES` will be mirrored from kubevirt/kubveirt in order to have the same sigs in the EP repository
+- `OWNER_ALIASES` will be mirrored from kubevirt/kubevirt in order to have the same SIGs in the EP repository
 - Approvals and ownership is defined with `OWNERS` files in the `veps/sig-*` directories, tying into the general prow approval and merge flow
 - GitHub Issues will be used to create unique identifiers